 What are your short and long-term career goals?
 It’s a question you might have encountered during a job interview.
 While expressing ambitious career aspirations and career goals may help you get hired, it’s important to have follow-through as well.
 A good employer will support your efforts to work toward those goals, but there’s also a psychological, emotional, and (of course), financial benefit to achieving those goals, as well.

 Whether you’re currently applying for new roles or you’re exploring how to move up within your current organization, there’s significant value in setting and working toward short- and long-term goals.
 That said, knowing what goals to target is not always clear.
-The following post should help you with your next career goal visioning exercise you can do either alone or with your workplace mentor.
+The following post should help you with your next career goal visioning exercise.
+You can do this either alone or with your workplace mentor.

 Download our free SMART Goals template